nowakowsk/dukcpp/README.md

 The primary motivation for type adapters in dukcpp are smart pointers.

 In most cases, users will want a guarantee that an ES object referenced in C++ code won't get silently garbage collected, leaving a dangling reference.
-The same is true in the opposite direction - we don't want C++ code to silently free an object which might be directly or indirectly accessible from ES code.
+The same is true in the opposite direction - we don't want C++ code to silently free an object which might be accessible from ES code.
 The easiest way to guarantee it is to use smart pointers.

 ```cpp
 struct S {};